Luis Garcia Player Props: Nationals vs. Phillies

 Luis Garcia At The Plate

-- Garcia has 11 doubles, three triples, five home runs and 17 walks while batting .276.
+- Garcia is hitting .276 with 12 doubles, three triples, five home runs and 17 walks.

-- Among the qualifying hitters, he ranks 42nd in batting average, while his on-base percentage ranks 111th and he is 117th in slugging.
+- Among the qualified hitters in MLB action, he ranks 43rd in batting average, 114th in on-base percentage, and 117th in slugging.

-- In 63.5% of his 74 games this season, Garcia has picked up at least one hit.
-He's also had 26 multi-hit games.
+- Garcia has reached base via a hit in 48 games this season (of 75 played), and had multiple hits in 26 of those games.

-- Garcia has driven in a run in 25 games this season (33.8%), including eight games with more than one RBI (10.8%).
+- Garcia has driven in a run in 26 games this year (34.7%), including eight games with more than one RBI (10.7%).
 He has also driven in three or more of his team's runs in two contests.

-- In 36.5% of his games this year, he has scored at least once.
-And he's had eight games with multiple runs (10.8%).
+- He has scored in 27 of 75 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.